gagan7git/Udacity_SDCND_1/README.md

 #### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.
 # workspace_udacity_1

+## Submission Template

+### <span style="color:red">Project overview</span>
+In this project, we will be using data from the Waymo Open dataset.
+We have already provided the data required to finish this project in the workspace, so don't need to download it separately.
+Step 1 - Exploratory Data Analysis (EDA): The data already present in /home/workspace/data/ directory to explore the dataset.
+Here we update the Exploratory Data Analysis notebook is display images.

+Step 2 - Edit the config file

+Step 3 - Model Training and Evaluation

+### <span style="color:red">Set up</span>
+This section should contain a brief description of the steps to follow to run the code for this repository.

+### <span style="color:red">Dataset</span>
+#### <span style="color:red">Dataset analysis</span>
+This section should contain a quantitative and qualitative description of the dataset.
+It should include images, charts and other visualizations.
+#### <span style="color:red">Cross validation</span>
+This section should detail the cross validation strategy and justify your approach.

+### <span style="color:red">Training</span>
+#### <span style="color:red">Reference experiment</span>
+This section should detail the results of the reference experiment.
+It should includes training metrics and a detailed explanation of the algorithm's performances.

+#### <span style="color:red">Improve on the reference
+This section should highlight the different strategies you adopted to improve your model.
+It should contain relevant figures and details of your findings.